coastalwhite/intro-power-analysis/src/intro.md

 break and protect the core principles of information security.
 These principles are confidentiality, integrity and availability[^tenets].
 One of these fields is [Side-Channel analysis].
-Here the focus lies on how technology interacts with the world around it, and what analysis those interacts can tell us about calculations or operations done by the technology.
+Here the focus lies on how technology interacts with the world around it, and what analysis these interactions can tell us about calculations or operations done by the technology.

-One of the techniques within [Side-Channel analysis] which aims break confidentiality is [Power analysis].
+One of the techniques within [Side-Channel analysis] which aims to break confidentiality is [Power analysis].
 [Power analysis] looks at the power consumption of hardware in order to make statements about the specific calculations done within a computer.
 Some calculations require a higher amount of power than other calculations.

 Take a look at the following picture.
-If we know that the following _Figure 1_ records the a sequence of two different computations - namely, squaring and taking a product - and we also know that squaring takes marginally less time than taking a product in this case.
+If we know that the following _Figure 1_ records a sequence of two different computations - namely, squaring and taking a product - and we also know that squaring takes marginally less time than taking a product in this case.
 You could hypothesize where the power trace is taking a product and where the trace is squaring a number.